 The Majestic hotel was the home of Adolf Eichmann, who coordinated the deportation of the Hungarian Jews.
 Over 800.000 people had been sent to the death.
 He had his rooms and office in the second floor.
 The head of the State Security Police, Péter Hain, moved here too, as well as the part of his organization dealing with Jewish affairs.
 Gendarmerie Colonel László Ferenczy, the Hungarian liaison officer who got assigned to Eichmann, was also based here.

 Nobody should underestimate the scale of cruelty that took place within these buildings.
 The captured people: opposition members, soldiers, army leaders, artists, journalists, so-called communists, wealthy Jewish traders, factory owners had been blackmailed or/and tormented here, beaten up to resign their belongings in the favour of SS henchmen and afterwards often sent to a concentration camp or got handed over to Hungarian arrow-cross bands.
-Although there is some newly sprung strange amazement in Anglo-Saxon culture about the “genius” German Nazis, these men were brutes.
+Although there is some newly sprung strange amazement in the American culture about the “genius” German Nazis, these men were brutes.
 At least for me, they have no excuse, they did know very well what they do.